waleedrizwan/twittervibecheck/README.md

 [TwitterVibeCheck.com](https://www.twittervibecheck.com)

-credits to @djoksimo for the initial API functionality.
+credits to @djoksimo for teaching me how to use Flask

 This project uses the vaderSentiment Python package to analyze text.
 VADER (Valence Aware Dictionary and sentiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.